staeter/work-in-progress/dialogue.md

 8. **Safe**: Ensure users can communicate without fear of identification or retribution, particularly in repressive environments.
 9. **Distributed**: Share computing and storage resources across each node to minimize environmental impact and ensure network independence.
 10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities or the language.
+11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
-11. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+12. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-12. **Governance**: Place platform governance in the hands of users through democratic decision-making.
+13. **Governance**: Place platform governance in the hands of users through democratic decision-making.

 ## Features